smnorris/bcfishpass/README.md

 - comprehensive QGIS layer file

 ## General Methodology

 `bcfishpass` is an update and extension of the BC Fish Passage Technical Working Group (FPTWG) Fish Passage modelling - the basic logic for evaluating connectivity is much the same as in previous versions.

 Using the [BC Freshwater Atlas](https://github.com/smnorris/fwapg) as the mapping base:

-1. Collect data defining known barriers to fish passage (waterfalls, subsurface flow) and reference to the stream network
+1. Collect known 'natural' barriers to fish passage (waterfalls, subsurface flow, etc) and reference to the stream network
 2. Model stream gradient barriers (where a stream slope is steeper than a given percentage for >=100m)
-3. Using [Known Fish Observations referenced to streams](https://github.com/smnorris/bcfishobs), override/remove barriers downstream of a known observation (where applicable)
+3. Using [Known Fish Observations referenced to streams](https://github.com/smnorris/bcfishobs), remove natural barriers from 1 and 2 that are downstream of known observation(s)
-4. Classify all streams downstream of resulting barriers as `POTENTIALLY ACCESSIBLE` (ie, ignoring other barriers such as insufficent flow, temperature, etc a migratory fish of a given swimming ability could potentially access all these streams if no anthropogenic barrers are present)
+4. Using gradient barriers above the threshold of the target species swimming ability, combine all resulting natural barriers and retain only those with no barriers downstream.
+All stream downstream of these barriers is termed 'potentially accessible' to the target species (ie, ignoring other barriers such as insufficent flow, temperature, etc a migratory fish of the given swimming ability could potentially access all these streams if no anthropogenic barrers are present)
-5. Collect anthropogenic barriers, both known (dams, PSCIS barriers) and potential (road/railway stream crossings, ie culverts)
+5. Collect anthropogenic barriers, both known (dams, PSCIS barriers) and potential (mapped road/railway FWA stream intersections, ie culverts)
-6. Prioritize anthropogenic barriers for assessment or remediation by reporting on how much `POTENTIALLY ACCESSIBLE` stream is upstream of each barrier (and downstream of other anthropogenic barriers)
+6. Prioritize anthropogenic barriers for assessment or remediation by reporting on how much potentially accessible stream is upstream of each barrier (and downstream of other anthropogenic barriers)

-To enable prioritization of barriers for assessment and remediation, `bcfishpass` also includes basic habitat potential modelling for select species of interest (Chinook, Coho, Sockeye, Steelhead, Westslope Cuthroat Trout).
-Habitat potential for spawning and rearing is based on:
+To improve prioritization of barriers for assessment and remediation, `bcfishpass` also includes basic 'intrinsic potential' habitat modelling for select species of interest (Bull Trout, Chinook, Chum, Coho, Pink, Sockeye, Steelhead, Westslope Cuthroat Trout).
+Intrinsic habitat potential (spawning and rearing) is based on:

 1. Stream gradient
-2. Stream discharge / stream channel width (modelled discharge where available, modelled channel width where discharge unavailable)
+2. Stream discharge or stream channel width (as per data availability and user preference)
 3. Various species-specific connectivitiy criteria (eg. sockeye spawn must be connected to rearing lakes)

-Streams meeting the criteria for a given species are classified as spawning or rearing habitat and the amount of spawning/rearing habitat upstream of barriers can be summarized for barrier prioritization.
+Streams meeting the criteria for a given species are classified as spawning or rearing habitat, and the amount of potential spawning/rearing habitat disconnected by barriers is summarized.

 ## General requirements

-- bash or similar
+- bash
-- GDAL (>= 3.5)
+- GDAL (tested with v3.6.2)
-- a PostgreSQL / PostGIS database (tested with v14/v3.2)
+- a PostgreSQL / PostGIS database (tested with v14/v3.3.2)
-- Python >= 3.8
+- Python (tested with v3.11.0)
 - [bcdata](https://github.com/smnorris/bcdata) (v0.7.6)
 - [fwapg](https://github.com/smnorris/fwapg) (v0.3.1)
 - [bcfishobs](https://github.com/smnorris/bcfishobs) (v0.1.0)